 Kristianstad Vattenrike Wetlands are in north-eastern Skåne around the city of Kristianstad.
 This is a large area containing several nature reserves, designated a Biosphere Reserve by Unesco.
 Biosphere Reserves are areas designed to promote and demonstrate a balanced relationship between people and nature.

-Paddling on the river of Helge å is a great way to explore the vast variety of species and landscapes here, and the Naturum Visitor Centre, on the banks of Helge å in central Kristianstad is a great place to start when you plan your trip.
-There are several trails to follow when you paddle.
-Within the reserve you will find around 20 different and interesting visitor sites, including the hidden birdwatching tower at the Karpalund ponds, the Stork Center where you can look for the majestic white stork and the Sånnarna Outdoor museum where you can experience a living cultural landscape, with recreations of how the land was once cultivated here using traditional means such as crop rotation.
+Paddling on the Helge å river is a great way to explore the vast variety of species and landscapes.
+Naturum Visitor Centre on the banks of Helge å in central Kristianstad is a great place to start.
+There are several paddling trails and around 20 different and interesting visitor sites in the reserve including the hidden birdwatching tower at the Karpalund ponds, the Stork Center and the Sånnarna Outdoor museum where you experience a living cultural landscape.
 Few places present a nature experience as rich and varied as Kristianstad Vattenrike and Helge å.

 Kullaberg - a coastline of dramatic cliffs

-Paddling in the nature reserve of Kullaberg in north western Skåne offers plenty of opportunities for unforgettable nature experiences.
-Follow the rocky coastline and admire the dramatic cliffs as they plunge into the sea, keeping your eyes peeled for everything from sea seals and porpoises to a multitude of bird species.
+Paddling in the Kullaberg nature reserve in north-western Skåne offers unforgettable nature experiences.
+Follow the rocky coastline and admire the dramatic cliffs as they plunge into the sea.
+Keep your eyes peeled for sea seals, porpoises and bird species.
 Rent single and double boats and book guided tours of different skill levels at Kullakajak.
-The popular guided night tours offer an exciting and unique way of experiencing the magical coastline.
+The popular guided night tours offer an exciting way to experience the magical coastline.

 Paddling in and around the city of Malmö

-Why not rent a canoe in Malmö, the biggest city of Skåne, for some rural adventures on water?
-Follow the canals around town to explore the city from a unique perspective, and experience the contrasts of the changing cityscape with its beautiful parks, bustling centre and calm residential areas.
+Rent a canoe in Malmö, Skåne’s biggest city and enjoy rural adventures on the water.
+Follow the canals around town to explore the city and experience the contrasts of the changing cityscape with its beautiful parks, bustling centre and calm residential areas.

 Bring a picnic basket or stop for an ice cream along the way.
-If you bring your own canoe, the coasts around Malmö offer splendid paddling opportunities.
 Paddling at sunset on a tranquil summer evening accompanied by white swans and with Turning Torso and the Öresund bridge as your backdrop is one of the more memorable ways you can experience Malmö.

-All in all, Skåne is exceptionally well suited for paddling.
-With its combination of lakes, streams, rivers and coastal landscapes, you can paddle for years in a row without having to repeat the same route in Skåne.
-The region offers the opportunity to combine many types of paddling experiences in one vacation, and the infrastructure for moving around and for renting gear is well developed.
-So start packing, and don’t forget your lifejacket.
+With its combination of lakes, streams, rivers and coastal landscapes, Skåne is exceptionally well suited for paddling.
+You can combine different types of paddling in one vacation; getting around and renting gear is well developed.
+So start packing, and don’t forget your life jacket.